Spaces are the framework used to provide multi-tenancy to the Kinetic Platform. Spaces separate users, configurations, and data into distinct tenants.

 Spaces are subdomains of the application's host location.
 For instance, those using our hosted platform kinops would have a Space address of

 https://‹my-space-slug›.kinops.io.
-For on-premises customers, the platform might be hosted at
+For customer-managed environments, the platform might be hosted at

 Settings are either managed at the Space level or at the Kapp level.
 The following configurations are managed at the Space level: